Adam's Station |

 Camp Blount

-(1813, 1818, 1836), Fayetteville
+(1813, 1818, 1836), Fayetteville, Lincoln County

 A TN state militia camp on the south bank of the Elk River during General Jackson's campaign against the Creek Indians (October 1813).
 The site was also used for recruiting during the First and Second Seminole Wars.
 A stone monument (D.A.R.
-1913) and state marker (1951) marks the location at the present-day Wal-Mart shopping center.
+1913) and state marker (1951) marks the location at the present-day Wal-Mart shopping center (site 40LN188).
 A planned historic park is being developed since 2019, at 1124 Huntsville Highway.
 This site was once under the jurisdiction of the National Park Service as the Camp Blount Tablets National Memorial (1927 - 1944).
 See also Tennessee Encyclopedia

 Crow Creek Blockhouses